 so that now we can use the standard vector identity for $\grad \cross (\Vec{A} \cross \Vec{B})$, ~

-This can be simplified: the first term vanishes since $\grad \cdot \pBfieldv = 0$, the second also since the velocity field for the charges (essentially the scaled current) has no sources or sinks.
-We can also insist on a constant velocity field $\pVelocity$ so that the third term also vanishes.
+\UPDATES{The first term vanishes since $\grad \cdot \pBfieldv = 0$; and we can further simplify by removing the second term if the velocity field for the charges (essentially the scaled current) has no sources or sinks.
+Here, for convenience, we go further and} insist on a constant velocity field $\pVelocity$ so that the third term also vanishes.
 The result is ~

 To make this result easier to understand, we further simplify the situation as shown in fig. \ref{fig-forcecontour}, considering a square loop in the $xy$ plane, which bounds the surface $\pSurface$ whose area $\pArea$ is perpendicular to the $z$ axis.
 The magnetic field is oriented along $z$, so that the only non-zero component is $\pBfield_z$, and it varies only along $x$, and at a fixed rate.
 We then move our loop sideways parallel to the $x$ axis at a fixed speed $\pSpeed$, so that we get a straightforward equality, but one without any time derivatives, and therefore \emph{no implied causality}: ~